 - Pickled vegetables don’t need to get refrigerated or frozen.
 Fridges and freezers use a lot of power.
 And for families like mine, who live off the grid, this means we don’t have to worry about keeping our food preserved on the days when our solar panels bring in little power.

 - Pickling your vegetables prevents harmful bacteria from growing.
 When you’re pickling with vinegar, the high acidity of the vinegar prevents most bacteria from thriving.
-And submerging the food in the vinegar solution preserves it.
+By submerging your produce in the vinegar solution, you restrict the ability of bad bacteria to grow on the fruit or vegetable, thereby preserving it.
 Learn more about pickling for beginners right here.

 - Pickled vegetables promote good health.
 According to several recent studies, pickling vegetables and fruits creates naturally-occurring probiotics, which promote good gut health.
 True, the Vitamin C benefits in the veggies and fruit gets lost during heating.
 However, fiber and fat-soluble vitamins (think Vitamin A - in carrots) don’t get affected.
 Even better, Vitamin B gets “amplified.”

 - Pickling is also one of the more cost-effective ways to preserve food.
-You'll need a clean jar, water, vinegar, salt, pickling spices, and vegetables.
+You don't need many items to successfully pickle a large harvest.
+The essentials include a clean jar, water, vineger, salt, pickling spices, and vegetables.
+You likely have most of these items in your kitchen already.
+So there won't be much you need to purchase to get started.

 - And the same type of food can be pickled in a few different ways.
-By changing up your pickling spice recipes, you can create many different tastes so your family doesn’t get bored of eating the same pickles for months on end.
+By changing up your pickling spice recipes, you can create many different tastes so your family doesn’t get bored of eating the same pickles for months.

 How Pickling Works

 Preserving food by pickling has been around since ancient times.
-It involves submerging the food in either vinegar or salt brine to keep it from spoiling, a process that involves bacteria.
-However, not all bacteria are created equal when it comes to destroying or preserving food.
+It involves submerging the food in either vinegar or salt brine to keep it from spoiling.
+These processes involve bacteria, both good and bad.
+However, no matter which pickling method you choose, the idea is to keep out the bad bacteria.

 Kosher pickles are the perfect example of cucumbers getting preserved in a vinegar solution.
 Most dill pickles, on the other hand, get preserved in a brine.
 While that mixture may include vinegar, it also includes dill and other pickling spices and pickling salt.